-‘The ONE Thing’ is the best book I’ve ever read.
-So good in fact that I read it twice in 2015, and I’m planning on reading it again before the WSOP this summer.
+‘The ONE Thing' is one of the best book I've ever read.
+So good in fact that I read it twice in 2015, and I'm planning on reading it again before the WSOP this summer.

 I learned so much from it, and I'm sure you will to.

 In case you missed it, in episode 2 I showed you how to set SMART poker goals and gave you insights into ways you can achieve those goals.

 The ONE Thing, Podcast #3

 At the end of this podcast you will understand why you need to focus on ONE Thing at a time for ultimate success in poker and in life.
 And, you’ll have a question that you can ask yourself to guide your actions on a day to day basis for ultimate productivity.

 Balance in life just isn't necessary.
 Some of the most successful people we know dedicated their lives to just ONE Thing to the exclusion of everything else: Michael Jordan (playing basketball), Tiger Woods (swinging the golf club), Eddie Van Halen (playing guitar), Warren Buffet (analyzing companies), Stephen King (writing), In & Out (making burgers).